-Bivy bags are usually used as an alternative to tents, most of them have a rigid structure which you put down just like a tent.
+Bivy bags are usually used as an alternative to tents, most of them have a rigid structure that you put down just like a tent.
 The problem with bivy bags is that they do not offer a lot of insulation and you will need to either use a sleeping bag or an alternative to them.
 Bivy bags are lightweight and most of them are water-resistant, they are great for use during the summertime but I do not recommend them during the wintertime.

 There are some bivy bags that will insulate you during the winter but these are fairly expensive and they weigh a lot more than a normal bivy bag.
 One of the great benefits of using a bivy bag is how easy it is to use, simply prop it down on the ground with its poles and it is ready to be used.
-Just keep in mind that although most of them waterproof, but if you put them on the wet ground they will lose a lot of their already limited insulation properties.
+Just keep in mind that although most of them are waterproof, but if you put them on the wet ground they will lose a lot of their already limited insulation properties.

 If you want the comfort and insulation of a sleeping bag but you do not want to feel restricted with your movement then your best alternative is to use a quilt.
-Generally speaking, most quilts are well insulated and they can be used both during the summer and during the wintertime.
+Generally speaking, most quilts are well insulated and can be used both during the summer and the wintertime.
 The problem with quilts is actually their main selling point of letting you move freely while you sleep.
 This freedom of movement can be good during the summertime, but if you are constantly spinning and turning while you are sleeping you might find yourself uncovered and this is probably the last thing you want during wintertime.

 As quilts are well insulated, they tend to weigh a lot more than a generic sleeping bag.
 Oftentimes the problem with a sleeping quilt is packing as these quilts are fairly large and heavy.

-Compact, lightweight and waterproof, hammocks are great for summertime although on some cooler summer nights you might want to get at least a wool blanket.
+Compact, lightweight, and waterproof, hammocks are great for summertime although on some cooler summer nights, you might want to get at least a wool blanket.
 What I love about hammocks is that you are not in contact with the ground while you are sleeping as you will be suspended preferably between two trees.
 While we sleep on the ground we will lose most of our body heat to the ground, and this will not happen with something like a hammock

-I honestly never understood the appeal of insulated hammocks, don’t get me wrong they do what they supposed to dow which is to insulate you and let you sleep comfortably.
+I honestly never understood the appeal of insulated hammocks, don’t get me wrong they do what they are supposed to do which is to insulate you and let you sleep comfortably.
 The problem is that this insulation comes with a hefty price, and you could easily get similar insulation for a fraction of the price by putting a sleeping bag in a normal hammock.
 In addition to this, one of the great benefits of using a hammock is that they occupy very little space, but insulated hammocks can become fairly large due to their insulation.

 Travel liners are mostly used in addition to a sleeping bag, although you can use them without a sleeping bag during the summertime.
 These are fairly lightweight and occupy very little space, but the problem is that they do not offer a lot of insulation and most of them are not even waterproof.
 If you are planning to sleep outside during the summertime you might find that a travel liner offers very little insulation and it will not trap your body heat as efficiently as a sleeping bag.

 If you value comfort and insulation above anything else then a backcountry bed will be your best option.
-These are fairly similar to sleeping bags, except they do not have the zip lock, and you can freely move while you sleeping.
-The main issue which I have with these backcountry beds is that they are fairly large and heavy, it is almost like you are moving furniture when you are setting it up.
+These are fairly similar to sleeping bags, except they do not have a zip lock, and you can freely move while you sleeping.
+The main issue I have with these backcountry beds is that they are fairly large and heavy, it is almost like you are moving furniture when you are setting it up.
 In addition to this, backcountry beds can be extremely expensive and they will occupy a lot of space.

 On the other hand, you can use them both during the summertime and during the wintertime.
 If you are a larger person then you might find them a lot more comfortable as they are fairly big.

-Sleeping Bag Liners
+9. Sleeping Bag Liners

 Sleeping bag liners are used in addition to a sleeping bed, they offer more insulation this way.
 Although you could use sleeping bed liners as an actual sleeping bag during hot summer days, but then if you do not like the movement constrictions which a sleeping bag gives you then you probably will not like sleeping in a sleeping bag liner.

-If you want something lightweight, cheap and easy to use then your best option will be to use something like a trap.
+If you want something lightweight, cheap, and easy to use then your best option will be to use something like a trap.
 Although this cheap price and lightweight comes at the cost of your comfort and insulation.
 Tarps are not made as an alternative to a sleeping bag, they are meant to be used in addition to a sleeping bag.
-But if you do not mind sleeping in your clothes and using a blanket than it could work during the summertime, but only during the summertime.
+But if you do not mind sleeping in your clothes and using a blanket then it could work during the summertime, but only during the summertime.
 If you are using a tarp as a sleeping bag, then at least use a sleeping bag liner.

 Under quilts are mainly used as a quilt for a hammock, these offer fairly good insulation and are fairly lightweight.
 The problem with them is that they are fairly expensive for some reason and you probably be better off using a wool blanket with your hammock which will most likely offer more insulation and will cost a lot less money than an under quilt.

 Although air mattresses are meant to be used on the water, but you can also use them as an alternative to a sleeping bag.
 You can use the air mattress like a normal bed, just put on a wool blanket and you will sleep extremely comfortably.
-What is great about using an air mattress as a sleeping bag is that it offers a lot more comfort and freedom of movement as the sleeping bed.
+What is great about using an air mattress as a sleeping bag is that it offers a lot more comfort and freedom of movement than a sleeping bed.
 In addition to this as the air mattress is filled with air it will keep you far from the cold ground.

-If you value comfort above anything else then you can use an inflatable bed, just keep in mind that these are not made for outdoors and you should be very careful where you place them as the material of which it is made is fairly thin and could be easily punctured by sharp rocks and even branches.
+If you value comfort above anything else then you can use an inflatable bed, just keep in mind that these are not made for the outdoors and you should be very careful where you place them as the material of which it is made is fairly thin and could be easily punctured by sharp rocks and even branches.
 One great advantage of using an inflatable bed is that two persons can fit easily on it, or even three if you are feeling adventurous.

 Most inflatable beds will come with an air pump which you will not be able to use if you are somewhere in the wilderness.
 Either try to find one which has a manually operated air pump or try to get a manual air pump with which you can inflate it.
-If you think that you can inflate it with your mouth than make sure to try it out before you are in the wilderness, as most inflated beds will need a good set of lungs to inflate.
+If you think that you can inflate it with your mouth then make sure to try it out before you are in the wilderness, as most inflated beds will need a good set of lungs to inflate.